 The value of money changes with the passing of time.
 If one were to place a given amount of money in a bank saving account at an interest rate of 5% per year, the amount of money in the account at the end of the year would be 5% more than the amount initially deposited.
-Conversely, if one were to borrow a given amount of money from the bank at an interest rate of 5% per year, the amount of money owed to the bank at the end of the year would be 5% more than the and the end of the year would be 5% more than the amount initially borrowed.
+Conversely, if one were to borrow a given amount of money from the bank at an interest rate of 5% per year, the amount of money owed to the bank at the end of the year would be 5% more than the amount initially borrowed.
 This is known as the time value of money.